ISISComputingGroup/ibex_developers_manual/Eurotherm.md

 To choose MODBUS, set the `COMMS_MODE` macro to `modbus`.
 To choose `EI-bisynch`, set the `COMMS_MODE` macro to `eibisynch`.
 If the macro is not set, EI-bisynch will be used.

+Note: if changing from ei-bisynch to modbus, ensure you carefully read the section below entitled "modbus scaling"

 ### Changing comms mode on physical device

 To change the comms settings on a physical eurotherm box: